-a person who travels in space, an astronaut; (also) a person or being from another planet
+a person (usu. a man) who travels in space, an astronaut; (also) a person or being from another planet

 I too was dumbfounded when, some five Earth years ago, I first ran across the Space Men out there.
 (He waved his hand toward the west away from the sun.)
 But after I had studied them for a time, I knew that there was really nothing very remarkable or impossible about the nature of their living.
 It is actually quite similar to our own.